8.6 C

 What is the difference between Santeria, Candomble, Lucumi, and Ifa?

 Santeria is the religion that developed through Christianity in Cuba.
 It was the only way the Yoruba people could continue to practice their tradition.
-They synchronize their deities with the saints of Catholicism.
-For example, Saint Barbara was imprisoned in a tower because she refused to marry.
-She wanted to dedicate her life to God, she probably wanted to be a nun.
-She was praying and her tower was struck by lightning and she was killed.
+They synchronise their deities with the saints of Catholicism.
+For example, Saint Barbara was imprisoned in a tower for refusing to marry.
+She wanted to dedicate her life to God; she probably wanted to be a nun.
+She was praying, and her tower was struck by lightning, and she was killed.
 In the Yoruba tradition, the spirit of thunder and lightning is Shango.
 So, when our ancestors learned of the story of Saint Barbara, they realized they could honor Shango by honoring Saint Barbara, and then this way they would not suffer any repercussions from the church.

 However, in Brazil, Santeria is known as Candomble.
-The spellings and pronunciation of the names are different.
-In Brazil, Saint Barbara is not Shango, she is Oya.
+The spellings and pronunciations of the names differ.
+In Brazil, Saint Barbara is not Shango; she is Oya.
 Again, what did Oya do?
 She gave Shango the gift of fire.
-So it makes sense that in Brazil, that she is Oya.
-I was confused for the longest time myself, between the difference between Candomble and Lucumi/Santeria.
+So it makes sense that in Brazil, she is Oya.
+I was confused for the longest time myself, between the differences between Candomble and Lucumi/Santeria.
 However, the rituals are basically the same, with slight variations.

-Lucumi is the name of the pure Afro-Cuban spirituality before our ancestors synchronized it with Catholicism.
-What has been going on over the last 40 years, especially in the USA and Cuba is that they are going back to this tradition, and clearing out the Christian saints and focusing only on the Afrikan deities (Orishas).
+Lucumi is the name of the pure Afro-Cuban spirituality before our ancestors synchronised it with Catholicism.
+What has been going on over the last 40 years, especially in the USA and Cuba, is that they are going back to this tradition, and clearing out the Christian saints and focusing only on the Afrikan deities (Orishas).
 So, Lucumi is the correct name of the tradition.
-There is a big argument in Cuba, that it is only in Cuba there is the pure Lucumi.
+There is a strong argument in Cuba that only there is the pure Lucumi.

 Ifa is the base of the Yoruba tradition.
 It is also the base of other spirit traditions of West Africa.
 You can safely say that Ifa is the birth of West African Religions.
 It is the overall spiritual tradition.
 It’s the home of the Yoruba.
 There are other Afrika traditions that come from Yoruba.
 Palo does not.